Eastern Alps: Mountains

 The Sulzfluh is well frequented by climbers and is situated in the Rätikon range of the Alps, on the border between Austria and Switzerland.
 On the eastern side is a mountain path, of grade T4, allowing non-climbers to reach the 2817 m summit.
 There are six known caves in the limestone mountain, with lengths between 800 and 3000 or more yards, all with entrances on the Eastern side, in Switzerland.

 About half of Liechtenstein's territory is mountainous. and the highest point of Liechtenstein is the Grauspitz (Vorder Grauspitze or Vorder Grauspitz on some maps) with an altitude of 2599m above sea level.
 This is the highest summit of the Rätikon and is located on the border between Liechtenstein and Switzerland.

 The Falknishorn, at 2452 m above sea level, is the 5th highest mountain in Liechtenstein and represents the southernmost point of the country, it is also on the border between Liechtenstein and Switzerland.
 The area known as the Liechtenstein-Graubünden-Vorarlberg border triangle is around the Naafkopf mountain that reaches 2570 m above sea level.

 In addition to the peaks of the Alpine chain, which belong to the Limestone Alps, two inselbergs, Fläscherberg (1135 meters above sea level) in the south and Eschnerberg (698 m) in the north, rise from the Rhine Valley and belong to the Helvetic cover or flysch zone of the Alps.
 A sandstone mountain belt called the Flyschzone runs along the Northern Margin of the Limestone Alps and used to be part the submerged sea bed of the Tethys Ocean.
 The chain also includes the Klippenzone and Steinitzer Wald.

-Liechtenstein lies entirely within the Rätikon and is thus allotted either to the Eastern Alps (two-part division of the Alps) or to the Central Alps (three-part division of the Alps) depending on how its is geology classified.
+Liechtenstein lies entirely within the Rätikon and is thus allotted either to the Eastern Alps (two-part division of the Alps) or to the Central Alps (three-part division of the Alps) depending on how its geology is classified.
 The Rätikon mountain range, in the Central Eastern Alps, derives its name from Raetia.

 The High Tauern mountain range in which Grossglockner, 3797 m lies is on the border between the state of Carinthia and the state of Tyrol (East Tyrol).

 The Julian Alps cross the Italian border from Friuli into Slovenia's Municipality of Bovec.
 The highest mountain is Triglav at 2864 m.